If You're Considering A Dram Shop Claim Against Sherlock's, We Have Some Important Information for You

 Austin - 9012 Research Boulevard Suites c0-3

-06/18/2014: The TABC was notified by a law enforcement agency that Sherlock's served alcohol to an intoxicated party.
-They dutifully investigated the complaint but were unable to find sufficient evidence of the infraction.
+06/18/2014: The TABC was notified by a law enforcement agency that this Sherlock's location served alcohol to an intoxicated party.
+They dutifully investigated the complaint but were unable to find sufficient evidence of the infraction to issue sanctions.
 The file was closed without further action taken.

 4/26/2012: A law enforcement agency notified the TABC that this location served alcohol to an intoxicated person.
 The agency conducted a Source Investigation but was unable to find sufficient evidence to merit taking action against Sherlock's.

 Dallas - 9100 N Central Expressway Suite 141